What Is a Will? What Happens Without One?

 Most likely.
 It’s a good idea to either make or update a will whenever you experience a major life event.
 Among other things, this may include marriage, birth of a child, the purchase of a home, divorce, remarrying, or death of a spouse or child.
 At Law on Call, we can review or update a will you already have in place.

-If familial relationships are generally good, it’s usually wise to inform family of the existence of a will.
-If familial relationships are bad, they could be made worse depending on how people are treated in the will.
-That said, if people are informed of their negative treatment in the will, it is less likely for the will to be disputed, or at least less likely that a good argument can be formed that you were unduly influenced.
-Ultimately, whether you tell beneficiaries about your will depends on your specific circumstances.
+• If familial relationships are bad, they could be made worse depending on how people are treated in the will.
+That said, if people are informed of their negative treatment in the will, it is less likely for the will to be disputed, or for a dispute to find success.

 Children can be disinherited through a will even though they have a legal right to inherit.
 Each state has its own rules about how to accomplish this.
 In Utah, there must be reasonably clear evidence (such as unambiguous statements) within the testator’s will that the disinheritance was intentional.